 PET shows if a particular treatment is working.
 This helps doctors adjust treatment dosages so they are most effective.
 PET is also used to monitor if the disease recurs.

-Boulder Community Hospital has a high resolution scanner, taking only 30 to 40 minutes to do a whole body examination versus 60 to 90 minutes with other scanners.
+BCH has a high resolution scanner, taking only 30 to 40 minutes to do a whole body examination versus 60 to 90 minutes with other scanners.